What is a company culture survey?

 30. There is a culture of shared responsibility at this organization.

 Strong company culture is defined by a basis of trust.
 Trust encompasses the shared company values and goals, while also running between every collaboration and colleague interaction.
-Work trust, coined by Justin Rudwell of Red e App Advisory (culture and communication consultants for non-desk employee organizations, is like a magic circle that employees step inside on a daily basis where the shared values and professional etiquette exist.
+Work trust is like a magic circle that employees step inside on a daily basis where the shared values and professional etiquette exist.

 When work trust is average or lacking altogether, it’s impossible to cultivate a high performing culture.